 New Haven is a tiny city located in the state of Kentucky.
 With a population of 887 people and two constituent neighborhoods, New Haven is the 274th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, New Haven is generally considered to be a blue-collar town.
-49.33% of the New Haven workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, New Haven is a city of production and manufacturing workers, professionals, and sales and office workers.
-There are especially a lot of people living in New Haven who work in sales jobs (9.33%), teaching (8.67%), and management occupations (7.00%).
+New Haven is a blue-collar town, with 46.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, New Haven is a city of production and manufacturing workers, sales and office workers, and professionals.
+There are especially a lot of people living in New Haven who work in sales jobs (9.81%), management occupations (7.55%), and teaching (6.42%).

 New Haven is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in New Haven in 2010 was $19,655, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,620 for a family of four.
+The per capita income in New Haven in 2010 was $20,976, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,904 for a family of four.
 However, New Haven contains both very wealthy and poor people as well.

 The people who call New Haven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Haven residents report their race to be White, followed by Native American.
-Important ancestries of people in New Haven include English, German, French , and Scottish.
+Important ancestries of people in New Haven include Irish, German, Welsh, and Scottish.

 The most common language spoken in New Haven is English.
 Other important languages spoken here include Other Asian languages and Spanish.